survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 **Cons:**

-* You may reinvent the wheel.
+* You may repeat someone else’s work.
 * Development cost is much higher than in other options.
 * You may have to deal with maintenance and possible community support if the package becomes popular.